-CPME staff will seek to achieve an equitable, fair, and timely resolution of the matter.
-If staff negotiations are unsuccessful, the complaint will be referred to CPME's Executive Committee at
+Council staff will seek to achieve an equitable, fair, and timely resolution of the matter.
+If staff negotiations are unsuccessful, the complaint will be referred to the Council's Executive Committee at its next regular meeting.
+The decision of the Executive Committee will be communicated to the complainant in writing within 30 calendar days of the Executive Committee's meeting.